weichengv/HEBAE/README.md

 2. `[datasets]_[model]_train.py` - script to train the corresponding model

 # For Usage
 Please check the `[datasets]_[model]_train.py` script to see the details.
 For both dataset, all the hyper-parameters including latent dimension size, batch size, number of training epochs and etc can be changed easily.
 The default numbers are used in the paper.
-One can also change hidden layer sizes or number of hidden layers easily without any compatitable errors for MNIST dataset.
-However for CelebA dataset, one need to manually change the architectures in `CelebA_[model].py` to make the convolutional layers compatible.
+One can also change hidden layer sizes or number of hidden layers easily without any compile errors for MNIST dataset.
+However for CelebA dataset, one need to manually change the architectures in `CelebA_[model].py` to make the convolutional layers compatible with each other.

 # Example Images
 ![alt text](CelebA_images.png)